theNewDynamic/aba-icc/_situations/honduras.md

 date: 2015-02-23T19:07:00.000Z
 phase: 'Preliminary Examinations, Closed - Decision Not to Proceed'
 link_to_more_information: 'http://www.icc-cpi.int/en_menus/icc/structure%20of%20the%20court/office%20of%20the%20prosecutor/comm%20and%20ref/pe-ongoing/honduras/Pages/honduras.aspx'
 description: "This preliminary examination concerns the 2009 coup d'état as well as the resulting restrictions of civil liberties and police violence against civilians.
-The Office of the Prosecutor decided to close the preliminary examination in Honduras on October 28, 2015."
+The OTP closed the preliminary examination in Honduras on October 28, 2015."
 slug: honduras
 ---